oasisprotocol/docs/docs/dapp/sapphire/quickstart.md

 This `wrap` function takes any kind of provider or signer you've got and turn it into one that works with Sapphire and confidentiality.
-For the most part, wrapping your signer/provider is the most you'll need to do to get your dapp running on Sapphire, but that's not a complete story since an unmodified contract may leak state through normal operation.
+For the most part, wrapping your signer/provider is the most you'll need to do to get your dApp running on Sapphire, but that's not a complete story since an unmodified contract may leak state through normal operation.

 And now for the moment we've all been waiting for: